 Like a DMP, a customer data platform (CDP) ingests data from other systems and builds profiles that can be used to target audiences.
-The difference is that a DMP is primarily designed to improve ad targeting for new prospects, while a CDP provides insights into your existing customers’ journeys and informs every aspect of your marketing.
+The difference is that a DMP is primarily designed to improve ad targeting for new prospects, while a customer data platform (sometimes called an consumer or audience data platform) provides insights into your existing customers’ journeys and informs every aspect of your marketing.

 An enterprise CDP (such as Treasure Data) consolidates all your customer data and presents a single, actionable view of every individual customer.
 That enables you to develop more targeted, effective, personalized experiences for audiences on all channels.

 Unlike a DMP alone, a CDP helps you build complete profiles of known individuals based on personally identifiable information from any source.
 An enterprise-level CDP can collect and store unlimited amounts of data from every system that interacts with customers, both online and offline.
 In addition, it continually maintains and enriches its data, giving you a full history of every customer.
 The best ones are integrated with more than 100 off-the-shelf integrations with data coming from sources as diverse as CRM and ERP.

 With its detailed customer insights, a CDP can enhance the performance of personalized ad campaigns.
 For example, a CDP can be used to identify the company’s most valuable customers and create a lookalike audience based on their behaviors and attributes.
 It can then push this information to a DMP to use in making targeted ad buys from SSPs, ad exchanges and ad networks.